Determination of Disability-Related Services

 Because the support of students with disabilities is a shared endeavor, the DSS Coordinator when indicated, will collaborate with faculty and staff of other departments to identify resources, examine and clarify academic issues and strategize approaches that deliver optimum student service.
 This communication will occur on a limited/need-to-know basis.

 Official records of disability documentation and accommodation approval are maintained in the Worldwide Disability Support Services Office.
 Disability related information is not for inclusion with students' university records.

 The university may not make inquiry regarding a prospective student's disability status prior to admission to the institution.
 However, students may choose, at any time during their association with the university, to disclose a documented disability.
 It is the student's responsibility to request accommodations and provide required documentation before the term starts.
 Accommodations are not retroactive.
 Therefore, it is in a student's best interest to have everything in order before the term begins.

 Students with disabilities are entitled to equal access.
 However, disability status does not, in and of itself, entitle students to accommodation.
 Individual needs, strengths and limitations, past experiences and the academic program are considered in determining the type and level of services or accommodation.
-Students are encouraged to be self-directed and are responsible for maintaining communication with the Worldwide Disability Support Services Coordinator location in the Worldwide Student Affairs Office and individual faculty..
+Students are encouraged to be self-directed and are responsible for maintaining communication with the Worldwide Disability Support Services Office within the Worldwide Dean of Students Office and with their individual instructor.